alex-butucea/deicerframework/src/Deicer/Model/README.md

 - `Deicer\Model\AbstractModel` - Base class for DTOs and models.
 - `Deicer\Model\AbstractModelComposite` - An iterable, composite set of models.

-For more concrete examples of the above, check out the `DeicerTestAsset\Model` namespace.
+For concrete examples of the above, check out the `DeicerTestAsset\Model` namespace.

 ---------------------------------------------------
 Copyright (c) 2013 Alex Butucea <alex826@gmail.com>